Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Measuring the Velocity Dispersion

-For the isotropic model, the average deviations between the measured velocity dispersion and the true rms are $3.7\%$.
-For $r_a/s=$ 10, 3, and 1, the averages are $3.4\%$, $1.1\%$, and $-2.7\%$, respectively.
+The isotropic model is a particular case that is also covered by the choice of the constant anisotropy range by \cite{TDCOSMO2025}.
+For this case, the differences between the measured velocity dispersion and the root mean square velocity are $4.5\%$, $5.5\%$, $2.8\%$, $3.1\%$, $3.3\%$, $1.8\%$, $3.4\%$, $5.6\%$, and $3.7\%$ for DES~J0408$-$5354, HE~0435$-$1223, PG~1115+080, RX~J1131$-$1231 observed with NIRSpec, RX~J1131$-$1231 observed with KCWI, SDSS~1206+4332, B1608+656 , WFI~2033$-$4723, and WGD 2038$-$4008, respectively.
+For $r_a/s=$ 10, 3, and 1, the averages between the measured velocity dispersion and true rms are $3.4\%$, $1.1\%$, and $-2.5\%$, respectively.
 In each case, the lenses defining the lower and upper limits are SDSS~J1206$+$4332 and WFI~2033$-$4723, which is why there are used for Figures~\ref{fig:DF-1206} and \ref{fig:DF-2033}.

 In summary, the differences between the measured velocity dispersion and the mean square velocity are significant and can easily produce systematic corrections twice as big as the required uncertainty on $H_0$.
 Since we expect early-type galaxies to be moderately radially anisotropic, the sense of the correction is for the true mean square velocity to be larger than the measured dispersion.
 If the velocity dispersions are not properly corrected, the models are less centrally concentrated and, hence, lower values of $H_0$ are inferred.